TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 :url: https://embed.grasple.com/exercises/af70726a-1610-4515-8f43-c11e109ca5cd?id=83396
 :label: grasple_exercise_4_2_23
 :dropdown:
-:description: To give an example of a matrix $A$ with certain properties
+:description: To give an example of a matrix $A$ with certain properties.

 ::::::